 Giatec's version uses wireless, 2-by-2-inch battery-powered sensors, which are set into the concrete as it's being placed.
-The sensors use Bluetooth technology to transmit data that you can read with an Android or iOS smartphone app.
+The sensors use wireless technology to transmit data that you can read with an Android or iOS smartphone app.
 The apps draw from data stored in the cloud to analyze the performance of the concrete.

 The company suggests embedding one sensor for every 100 cubic yards of concrete.

 Greg McKinnon, operations manager for Stoneway Concrete, said his company first used the technology last year for R.C.
 Hedreen Co.'s Hyatt Regency hotel tower, which is under construction at 808 Howell St. in Seattle's Denny Triangle.
 Sellen Construction is the general contractor.

 “We were literally the first to use it in the Seattle market,” McKinnon said.